UWSEDS-aut17/uwseds-group-nw-climate-crew/Docs/comp_design.md

 This is necessary to get our data in the right format.
 For example, calculating annual averages or other basic statistics.
 - This function takes the data read in in step 1 and puts it in format usable by step 3.
 - Name of the fuction: process_data
-- inputs: the complete timeseries output from step 1; these will be daily mean temperature and streamflow at sites throughout the domain within the critical periods for each salmon species.
+- inputs: the complete timeseries output from step 1
-- outputs: a projection (categorical on a scale of 1 to 5) for salmon survival within a given time frame for each site in the domain.
+- outputs: basic statistics conducted upon the inputs.
+For example, minimum streamflow calculated at sites throughout the domain within the critical periods for each salmon species.

 ### 3. Determining future projections:
 This will run a simple model to link the data uploaded and processed in steps 1 and 2.
 It is necessary for use cases 2 and 3 in our functional specifications.